-- the operation of the DERs during normal grid operation; - the response of the DERs during abnormal grid conditions; - physical safety, maintenance practices, and cybersecurity protocols; - the ability of DER to communicate through accepted protocols; and - the interoperability of DER systems to streamline their operation and interconnection (Nagarajan 2018).
+- the operation of the DERs during normal grid operation - the response of the DERs during abnormal grid conditions - physical safety, maintenance practices, and communication cybersecurity protocols - the ability of DER to communicate through accepted protocols - the interoperability of DER systems to streamline their operation and interconnection (Nagarajan 2018).

-These requirements do not typically offer guidance on the operation or planning of the power system in the context of DERs.
+The requirements do not typically offer guidance on the operation or planning of the power system in the context of DERs.